qBraid/qBraid/CONTRIBUTING.md

 - The same applies to lookup tables keyed on vendor data: index directly (`_STATUS_MAP[status]`) so an unmapped value raises, rather than `.get(status, SOME_DEFAULT)`, which hides it.

+### Transpiler Changes

+Before modifying `qbraid/transpiler/graph.py`, `qbraid/transpiler/edge.py`, or anything under `qbraid/transpiler/conversions/`, read [`docs/transpiler.md`](docs/transpiler.md).
+It states the
+routing model, the invariants the path-selection algorithms depend on (with the test enforcing each one), the converter fail-loud contract, and the weight governance rules.
+Several of those invariants are invisible from a local diff, and changes that look like harmless cleanups have each produced provably wrong routing.
+PRs that change routing semantics must update that file.

 ## Pull Requests

 Before submitting a pull request (PR), ensure your contributions comply with the [Developer's Certificate of Origin](https://developercertificate.org/), confirming your right to submit the work under this project's [LICENSE](LICENSE).
 Contributors are encouraged to [sign commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), however, it is not required.